The Golden Lotus (film)

 The Golden Lotus is a 1974 Hong Kong sex film directed and written by Li Han-hsiang, and produced by Run Run Shaw.
 The film stars Peter Yang, Hu Jin, Tien Lie, and Chen Ping.
-Hong Kong Kung fu star Jackie Chan made his film debut in this film and had a minor role as Brother Yun.
+Hong Kong Kung fu star Jackie Chan made his film debut in this film in a minor role as Brother Yun.
 It is based on the c.
 1610 novel of the same name by Lanling Xiaoxiaosheng.
 The film premiered in Hong Kong on 17 January 1974.